BorgorNinja/yt-dlp-wrapper/README.md

 ## Features

-- Download individual YouTube videos.
+- Download individual videos.
-- Batch download entire YouTube playlists.
+- Batch download playlists.
 - Select the save location for each video.
 - View download progress and detailed logs in the console output.
 - Play video previews directly from the application.